Pride

-Pride is a human secondary emotion characterized by a sense of security with one's identity, performance, or accomplishments.
-It is often considered the opposite of shame and, depending on context, may be viewed as either a virtue or a vice.
-Typically, pride arises from praise, independent self-reflection, and/or a fulfilled feeling of belonging.
+Pride is a primary emotion characterized by a sense of security with one's identity, performance, and/or accomplishments.
+Depending on the context, pride may be viewed as either a virtue or a vice.
+Typically, pride arises from praise, independent self-reflection, or a fulfilled feeling of belonging.

-The word pride may refer to group identity.
-Manifestations include one's ethnicity.
-It is notably known for Black Pride, which gained historical momentum during the U.S. Civil Rights Movement.
-Then, it became known for independence struggles—Feminist Pride, rooted in the women's rights movement and gender equality struggles and sexual identity (for example, Gay Pride or LGBT Pride, rising in visibility following the Stonewall riots).
-In this context of minority groups, the display of pride is in defiance of people outside of the minority in question trying to instill them with a sense of shame.
-There is also the sense of pride that can accompany national identity (patriotism), regional identity, or other affiliations (for example, proud to be a university alumnus).
-In this context, the pride is more literal.
+When viewed as a virtue, pride refers to a reasonable sense of one's worth, accomplishments and belonging.
+In this sense it is defined as synonymous with confidence, self-respect or magnanimity, and as the opposite of shame.
+It may encompass a sense of patriotism, national identity, regional identity, or other affiliations (e.g. proud to be a university alumnus).
+It can also be used by members of marginalized groups to signal a celebration of their unique cultural identity, such as in Black pride, Mad pride, or especially LGBTQ Pride movements.

-It may also refer to foolhardiness, or a corrupt, irrational sense of one's personal value, status, or accomplishments, and in this sense, pride can be used synonymously with hubris or vanity.
-In this sense it has classical theological interpretation as one of the seven deadly sins.
-When viewed as a virtue, pride in one's abilities is known as virtuous pride, greatness of soul, or magnanimity, but when viewed as a vice, it is often known to be self-idolatry, sadistic contempt or vainglory.
+When depicted as a vice, pride may also be used to refer to foolhardiness, or an unearned, irrational sense of one's personal value, status, or accomplishments.
+Negative definitions of pride are synonymous with arrogance, vanity or hubris, and as the opposite of humility.
+It is in this sense that pride is interpreted in various theologies as one of the seven deadly sins.
+Despite their differences, the positive and negative definitions of pride share a nonverbal expression and evolutionary function.

 Etymology

-The word "proud" originates from late Old English "prut", likely derived from the Old French meaning "brave" or "valiant" (11th century), which later became preux in French.
-This, in turn, comes from the Late Latin prodis, meaning "useful," related to the Latin prodesse, "to be of use."
-The sense of "having a high opinion of oneself," which does not exist in French, may reflect the Anglo-Saxons' perception of the Norman knights, who referred to themselves as "proud."
+The word proud originated from the late Old English word prud, or prute, likely derived from the Old French word meaning 'brave' or 'valiant' (11th century).
+This term ultimately comes from the Late Latin prode, meaning 'useful'.
+The sense of "having a high opinion of oneself", which does not exist in French, may reflect the Anglo-Saxons' perception of the Norman knights, who referred to themselves as "proud".

 Ancient Greek philosophy

-Aristotle identified pride (megalopsuchia, variously translated as proper pride, the greatness of soul and magnanimity) as the crown of the virtues, distinguishing it from vanity, temperance and humility, thus:
+Aristotle identified pride (megalopsuchia, variously translated as 'proper pride', 'the greatness of soul', 'high-mindedness' and 'magnanimity') as the crown of the virtues, distinguishing it from vanity, temperance and humility, saying:

-By a high-minded man we seem to mean one who claims much and deserves much: for he who claims much without deserving it is a fool; but the possessor of a virtue is never foolish or silly.
+"By a high-minded man we seem to mean one who claims much and deserves much: for he who claims much without deserving it is a fool; but the possessor of a virtue is never foolish or silly.
 The man we have described, then, is high-minded.
-He who deserves little and claims little is temperate [or modest], but not high-minded: for high-mindedness [or greatness of soul] implies greatness, just as beauty implies stature; small men may be neat and well proportioned, but cannot be called beautiful.
+He who deserves little and claims little is temperate [or modest], but not high-minded: for high-mindedness [or greatness of soul] implies greatness, just as beauty implies stature; small men may be neat and well proportioned, but cannot be called beautiful."